Hurricane Ioke: Aftermath and records

 The United States Coast Guard first performed an aerial assessment of damage on Wake Island on September 2, three days after the typhoon struck.
 The flight indicated an overall damage smaller than expected, and reported a lack of oil spill or hazardous material leak.
 The U.S. Coast Guard arrived by boat with a team on September 7, with a preliminary damage assessment completed four days later; the team repaired a generator to provide power.
 The United States Navy's combat stores ship, the USNS San Jose (T-AFS-7), and sixteen members United States Air Force's 36th Contingency Response Group at Andersen AFB, Guam arrived on September 8 and analyzed the stability of the airfield along with assisting in clean-up efforts, and after core tests workers cleared the runway to allow flights onto the territory.
 On September 13, a group of engineers restored power on the island.
 About two weeks after the cyclone, several buildings were operational.

-Hurricane Ioke became one of only seven hurricanes to reach Category 5 status on the Saffir-Simpson Hurricane Scale in the Central North Pacific Ocean.
-The others were Patsy in 1959, Emilia, Gilma, and John in 1994, as well as Lane and Walaka in 2018.
+Hurricane Ioke became one of only eight hurricanes to reach Category 5 status on the Saffir-Simpson Hurricane Scale in the Central North Pacific Ocean.
+The others were Patsy in 1959, Emilia, Gilma, and John in 1994, Lane and Walaka in 2018, as well as Lowell in 2026.
 With an estimated minimum central pressure of 915 mbar (27.019 inHg), the cyclone attained the lowest estimated surface pressure for any hurricane within the basin, surpassing the previous minimum set by Hurricane Gilma in 1994.
 Ioke maintained at least Category 4 status for 198 consecutive hours, which was the longest continuous time period at that intensity ever observed for any tropical cyclone anywhere on Earth.
 Additionally, the cyclone remained at the equivalence of a super typhoon for 174 consecutive hours, which was also a record.

 The name Ioke was retired from future use in the central Pacific by the World Meteorological Organization following the 2006 season.
 The name Iopa was chosen as its replacement.